By LAURA LOREK

-The Austin-based startup provides data system dashboards and other tools to schools to improve student performance in K-12 schools.
+The Austin-based startup provides data system dashboards and other tools to schools to improve student performance in grades K-12.
 Before founding the company, Young worked for the Michael & Susan Dell Foundation.

 Last week, Young participated in the Dell Women’s Entrepreneur Network conference, a gathering of 200 female entrepreneurs from all over the world who run companies with revenue of more than $3 million.
 The three-day conference took place at the W Hotel and Austin City Limits.

-Telling stories through data to help students and educators is her passion.
+Telling stories through data to help students and educators is Young’s passion.

 Young was one of those students at risk of falling through the cracks when her parents immigrated to the U.S. and moved to Houston when she was in sixth grade.

-One day, Zeynep’s teacher called her mom and told her that Zeynep would just smile and nod her head when the teacher told her to do something.
+One day, Young’s teacher called her mom and told her that her daughter would just smile and nod her head when the teacher told her to do something.
 Her mother told the teacher that Zeynep didn’t speak English.
 The teacher didn’t know that.
 That piece of data had not made it to her.
-Armed with that information, the teacher became one of Zeynep’s biggest supporters.
+Armed with that information, the teacher became one of Young’s biggest supporters.

 “At middle school and high school, kids aren’t able to tell you what their problems are,’’ Young said.